Incoming Erasmus Students

 Student Info Hub

 Moving to a new university, new city, and new country is exciting, but not without challenges.
-Our Student Info Hub is designed to give you as much assistance as possible before you arrive in Ireland, after you arrive at UCC and when living in Cork.
+Our Student Support Information is designed to give you as much assistance as possible before you arrive in Ireland, after you arrive at UCC and when living in Cork.
 Some important steps include:

 Visas and Immigration